JMB-Scripts/Michaelis-Menten/README.md

 7- Clean, interactive GUI built with PyQt5.

 8- Save plots as PNG or print them MM plot and LB plot

+## Version 5.0 Major update
+🔄 Version 5.0 — Latest Release

+Released: Novembre 2025
+Status: Stable

+✨ New Features:

+1- High-Resolution PDF/Print Reports:

+    The simple "Print" function (which just printed a low-res screen capture) has been completely replaced.

+    The new "Print Report" button generates a professional, multi-part report on a single A4 page.

+    High-Resolution Plot (600 DPI): The Matplotlib figure is saved to an in-memory buffer at 600 DPI and then painted onto the PDF, ensuring a sharp, publication-quality image.

+    Data Table on Report: The report now includes the full data table (minus the "Include" column) formatted below the plot.

+2- Advanced Data Table Printing:

+    The printed table is drawn manually to the PDF canvas for full control.

+    Red Highlighting: All excluded data (either from an unchecked row or the "Exclude" dialog) is now printed in red for easy identification.

+    Scientific Notation: All numbers in the printed table are formatted in scientific notation (X.XXE-Y) for a tight, clean, and uniform look.

+3- Statistical Error Analysis:

+    The core fitting logic in fit_data has been upgraded to calculate the standard error (SE) and relative standard error (%RSE) for both Vmax and Km.

+    These errors are now displayed directly in the plot legends for both the Michaelis-Menten and Lineweaver-Burk plots, e.g., Vmax = 4.52e-07 (± 1.7e-08 | 4%).

+🛠 Improvements :

+1- Modern Styling: All buttons now have a modern, flat-style look with CSS-like stylesheets for different states (action, utility, warning, quit).

+2- Pastel Colormap: The default viridis colormap has been replaced with the Set2 (pastel) colormap for clearer, more distinct plots.

 ## Dependencies: